jake-fawcett/NN-for-DDoS/README.md

-# NN-for-DDoS
+# CNN and RNN for DDoS Detection
-Code for University of York Dissertation Project on detecting DDoS attacks using CNNs and RNNs.
+Project for a 2020 University of York Dissertation project focused on detecting DDoS attacks in known and unknown data using CNNs and RNNs.
+This used the CICDDoS2019 dataset.

-Using CICDDoS2019 dataset.